4.2 billion people live in cities and that number is growing by 1.5 million each week.

 Learn More

-The CI Vehicles provide private-capital finance and further bankability guidance for projects that have reached the mid-stage of preparation, in order to drive projects to financial close with other, third-party construction/long-term lenders and investors.
-They are often those that have been prepared and de-risked to mid-stage with the assistance of the programme’s CI Advisory Platform partners, and now require the typically more significant investment needed to complete project preparation to a bankable, construction-ready status. .
-Part of this process includes assisting project promoters in securing the appropriate equity sponsors and lending institutions.
+The CI Vehicles provide private-capital finance and further bankability guidance to projects that have reached the mid-stage of preparation, in order to drive projects to financial close with other, third-party construction/long-term lenders and investors.
+They are often those that have been prepared and de-risked to mid-stage with the assistance of the programme’s CI Advisory Platform, and now require the typically more significant investment needed to complete project preparation to a bankable, construction-ready status.
+Part of this process includes assisting project promoters in identifying and securing the appropriate equity sponsors and lending institutions.

 Learn More